-56. After tracing the bot-related ticket purchases for the Mayweather-Pacquiao boxing match to Prestige, Ticketmaster sent a cease and desist letter in

-- May 2015 to defendant Nicholas Lombardi at Prestige.
-The letter described some of the evidence that linked Prestige to the improper ticket purchases and outlined violations of Ticketmaster's TOU.
+- 59. After tracing the bot-related ticket purchases for the Mayweather-Pacquiao boxing match to Renaissance, Ticketmaster sent a cease and desist letter in May 2015 addressed to defendant Nicholas Lombardi describing some of the evidence Ticketmaster had uncovered that linked him, his colleagues, and their companies (which the letter referred to as Prestige Entertainment) to the improper ticket purchases, and outlined violations of Ticketmaster's TOU.
 The letter also noted a violation of Ticketmaster's Purchase Policy, which limits the number of tickets a user may purchase for a particular event.
-The letter closed by demanding that Mr. Lombardi, Prestige, "and any other companies or individuals under [their] direction or control cease and desist from any further violations of Ticketmaster's rights."
-(A copy of the May 2015 cease and desist letter is attached hereto as Exhibit "E.") - 57.
-Mr. Lombardi acknowledged receipt of the cease and desist letter, but Defendants' injurious conduct nevertheless continued.
-For example, Ticketmaster is informed and believes, and on that basis alleges, that Prestige, Prestige West, Renaissance, and Additional Purchasers used bots and colocation servers to purchase approximately 30,000 tickets to the New York stage play, Hamilton, after receipt of Ticketmaster's cease and desist letter.
+The letter closed by demanding that Mr. Lombardi, "Prestige Entertainment," "and any other companies or individuals under [their] direction or control cease and desist from any further violations of Ticketmaster's rights."
+(A copy of the May 2015 cease and desist letter is attached hereto as Exhibit "E.") - 60.
+Mr. Lombardi acknowledged receipt of the cease and desist letter, but defendants' injurious conduct described in paragraphs 40-58 nevertheless continued.
+For example, Ticketmaster is informed and believes, and on that basis alleges, that Prestige West, Renaissance, and Additional Purchasers used bots and colocation servers to purchase approximately 30,000 tickets to the New York stage play, Hamilton, after receipt of Ticketmaster's cease and desist letter.
 Defendants often bought between thirty and forty percent of Ticketmaster's available inventory of tickets for particular shows of Hamilton.
-Prestige, Prestige West, Renaissance, and Additional Purchasers' unauthorized access of Ticketmaster's website and mobile app forced Ticketmaster to expend additional resources, including increasing its security measures to identify and prevent these defendants from continuing to purchase large volumes of tickets using bots.
+Prestige West, Renaissance, and Additional Purchasers' unauthorized access of Ticketmaster's website and mobile app forced Ticketmaster to expend additional resources, including increasing its security measures to identify, prevent, and block these defendants from continuing to purchase large volumes of tickets using bots.

-Defendants Have Violated State Laws and an Agreement with the New F. York Attorney General.
+F. Defendants Have Violated State Laws and an Agreement with the New York Attorney General.

-58. The use of bots and other software to circumvent security measures on a ticket retail platform violates California and New York law.
+- 61. The use of bots and other software to circumvent security measures on a ticket retail platform violates California and New York law.
 See, e.g., Cal.
 Bus. & Prof. Code § 22505.5; Cal.
 Penal Code § 502; N.Y.
 Arts and Cult.
 Aff.
 Law § 25.24.
 Ticketmaster's TOU requires users to comply with all applicable laws.
-Accordingly, Defendants' use of bots to purchase tickets on Ticketmaster's website and mobile app breached the TOU because Defendants acted contrary to applicable state law.

-59. In May 2017, Renaissance agreed to pay \$3.35 million as part of a settlement with the New York Attorney General based on its illegal use of bots to buy large quantities of tickets to New York events for re-sale to the public.
+Accordingly, Defendants' use of bots to purchase tickets on Ticketmaster's website and mobile app breached the TOU because Defendants acted contrary to applicable state law. - 62.
+In May 2017, Renaissance agreed to pay \$3.35 million as part of a settlement with the New York Attorney General based on its illegal use of bots to buy large quantities of tickets to New York events for re-sale to the public.
 The New York Attorney General's office posted the following press release regarding Renaissance's bot use: